-The rental receivable under a finance lease as at 31 December 2020 related to a finance lease arrangement of passbook machines provided by the Group to a lessee for a lease term of 5 years, and bears interest at the rate of 1.85%.
-During the year, finance income of THB484,000 was recognised in profit or loss in respect of the rental receivable under a finance lease.
+The rental receivable under a finance lease as at 31 December 2021 and 2020 related to a finance lease arrangement of passbook machines provided by the Group to a lessee for a lease term of 5 years, and bears interest at the rate of 1.85%.
+During the year, finance income of THB2,659,000 (2020: THB484,000) was recognised in profit and loss in respect of the rental receivable under a finance lease.

-At 31 December 2020, the undiscounted lease payments receivable in future periods are as follows:
+At 31 December 2021 and 2020, the undiscounted lease payments receivable by the Group in future periods with its customer are as follows: